 Other clinical trials are trying to find out whether some targeted therapies are effective against triple-negative breast cancer.
 Unlike traditional therapies such as chemotherapy and radiation, which can’t tell the difference between fast-growing healthy cells and cancer cells, targeted therapies work by “shutting down” a specific process the cancer cells use to grow and thrive.
 We know that targeting estrogen and progesterone receptors and HER2 isn’t helpful for triple-negative breast cancer.
 Treatments that target other processes may be helpful in the future, but this research is still at an early stage.

 - PARP (poly ADP-ribose polymerase) inhibitors: The PARP (poly ADP-ribose polymerase) enzyme fixes DNA damage in cells, including DNA damage caused by chemotherapy medicines.
 Scientists developed PARP inhibitors based on the idea that a medicine that interferes with or inhibits the PARP enzyme might make it harder for cancer cells to fix damaged DNA, which could make chemotherapy more effective.
-A small study of women with advanced triple-negative breast cancer found that those taking the PARP inhibitor called iniparib along with chemotherapy survived longer than those who took chemotherapy alone.
-Other small, early studies showed some benefit for using another PARP inhibitor, olaparib, in combination with chemotherapy for triple-negative breast cancer.
+In 2018, the U.S. Food and Drug Administration approved Lynparza (chemical name: olaparib) as the first PARP inhibitor to treat breast cancer.
+Lynparza is used to treat metastatic, HER2-negative breast cancer in women with a BRCA1 or BRCA2 mutation that has been previously treated with chemotherapy.

 - VEGF (vascular endothelial growth factor) inhibitors: To get the oxygen and nutrients they need to grow and spread, tumors create new blood vessels through a process called angiogenesis.
 Avastin (chemical name: bevacizumab) is a medicine that interferes with the activity of the VEGF protein, which stimulates this process.
 Avastin attaches itself to VEGF, preventing VEGF from interacting with receptors on the blood vessels.
 By blocking this interaction, Avastin keeps VEGF from stimulating angiogenesis.
 Another therapy that works in a similar way is Sutent (chemical name: sutinib).